villano-lab/nrCascadeSim/README.md

     * Download/clone to the location you want the final installation to be
 2) Install dependencies
 3) Enter the new directory (`cd nrCascadeSim`)
-4) Either add ROOT to the current enviornment or switch to an environment in which it is active (see [ROOT instalation instructions](https://root.cern/install/))
+4) Either add ROOT to the current environment or switch to an environment in which it is active (see [ROOT installation instructions](https://root.cern/install/))
 5) Run the command `make`

 # Quick Start